godatadriven/python-devcontainer-template/blogpost.md

 ## Creating your first Devcontainer

-> 📢 All steps can be found in the various branches of the [godatadriven/python-devcontainer-template](https://github.com/godatadriven/python-devcontainer-template) repo

 <!-- > Step 1 -->

 > This tutorial is focused on **VSCode**.
 Other IDE’s like PyCharm support running in Docker containers but support is less comprehensive than on VSCode.